v-novaltd/LCEVCdec/src/sample_cpp/standalone/README.md

 Please ensure you have the following binaries available for the sample to compile and execute correctly:

+   - lcevc_dec_core.dll / lcevc_dec_core.so
-   - lcevc_dil.dll / liblcevc_dil.so
+   - lcevc_dec_api.dll / lcevc_dec_api.so

 ## Compilation

 A CMake build script is provided for convenience.
-This sample depends on the LCEVC DIL SDK Component.
+This sample depends on the LCEVCdec SDK Component.

 This assumes the user has an appropriate toolchain installed.

-1. Copy the include and lib folders from the LCEVC DIL SDK Component into the root folder of this sample containing the CMakeLists.txt
+1. Copy the include and lib folders from the LCEVCdec SDK Component into the root folder of this sample containing the CMakeLists.txt

 2. Make a sub-directory `mkdir cmake && cd cmake` to execute CMake from.